Alaska Labor Laws Guide

 Final paycheck in Alaska

-As for the final pay, employees who resign must be paid regularly on the next payday (provided that the payday is at least 3 days after receiving the notice of resignation).
+As for the final pay, employees who resign must be paid regularly on the next payday — provided that the payday is at least 3 days after receiving the notice of resignation.

 Discrimination laws in Alaska

 Alaska pays special attention to discrimination, as the state is one of the most diverse in the US — both racially and ethnically.
-For this reason, under the Alaska Human Rights Law, there is a pretty extensive Policy on Anti-Discrimination and Equal Opportunity, which ensures that a high level of professional conduct is always applied.
+For this reason, under the Alaska Human Rights Law, there is a comprehensive Policy on Anti-Discrimination and Equal Opportunity, which ensures that a high level of professional conduct is always applied.

 - Age,